HISTORY OF WORLD BACKUP DAY

 - 1 in 10 computers are infected with viruses each month

 …and that does not even count the rise of ransomware incidences, which can immobilize consumers and paralyze businesses.
-This week the city of Atlanta was held hostage by cyberattackers for $51,000 in bitcoin.
+Last year the city of Atlanta was held hostage by cyberattackers for $51,000 in bitcoin.
 Residents were unable to pay bills, go online to switch on water services and the municipal courts were closed.
 Last year sixteen hospitals in the UK had to cancel appointments and non-essential surgeries due to a ransomware attack.

-Now, your friendly neighborhood historian is all about redundancy, all about redundancy — and he’s happy to tell you this over and over again, many times in a repetitive fashion.
+Now, your friendly neighborhood historian is all about redundancy, all about redundancy — and he’s happy to tell you this over and over again, many times in a repetitive and redundant fashion.
 But then, he used to be Product Marketing Manager for Backup in a previous role.
 The first thing he does when he gets a new computer is set up the backup routine.

 There are essentially three ways you can protect your computer, laptop, or smartphone data — whether it’s via syncing, copying or backing up…